patrykpilek/mvc-framework-php/README.md

   - Action filters: call a method before and after every action in a controller
   - Addendum: fix for a potential security bug introduced with the action filters
   - Organise controllers in subdirectories: add a route namespace option
+- [ ] Views
+  - Display a view: create a class to render views and use it in a controller